qwaneu/qwaneu.github.io/_posts/2023-01-12-productivity-is-systemic.md

 collaborative reflection using intuition support techniques like Diagrams of Effects, Cynefin, constraint mapping, value stream mapping.

-A team is a complex system (@@Cynefin linkje).
+A team is a complex system.
 This means that improving productivity is not a matter of meticulously analysing the current situation, designing a desired state and planning actions to bridge that state.
 Instead, the suitable approach is one of sense-making, gaining situational awareness in